 (4) Does the condition or experience outweigh the discharge?
-No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's Adjustment Disorder outweighed the applicant's medically unmitigated offenses of stealing, making a false official statement, and failing to obey lawful orders.
-Therefore, a discharge upgrade is not warranted.
+No. After applying liberal consideration to the evidence, including the Board Medical Advisor opine, the Board determined that the available evidence did not support a conclusion that the applicant's Adjustment Disorder and ADHD outweighed the applicant's medically unmitigated APFT failures.